societe-generale/ci-droid-tasks-consumer/README.md

-# ci-droid-tasks-consumer
+# CI-Droid tasks-consumer

-CI-droid consumer, receiving tasks to perform
+CI-droid tasks consumer will execute the boring tasks on behalf of the dev teams.